WumboSpasm/SharpLauncher/README.md

 # SharpLauncher for BlueMaxima's Flashpoint
-SharpLauncher is an alternative launcher for <a href="https://bluemaxima.org/flashpoint/">BlueMaxima's Flashpoint</a>, a webgame preservation project.
-It is written in C# (utilizing Windows Forms for its GUI), and serves as a frontend for the <a href="https://github.com/oblivioncth/CLIFp">CLIFp</a> command-line tool.
+SharpLauncher is an alternative launcher for [BlueMaxima's Flashpoint](https://bluemaxima.org/flashpoint/), a webgame preservation project.
+It is written in C# (utilizing Windows Forms for its GUI), and serves as a frontend for the [CLIFp](https://github.com/oblivioncth/CLIFp) command-line tool.

 ![Screenshot](https://user-images.githubusercontent.com/58399748/207768750-81197560-3cf8-4ec4-b283-0146fd1202aa.png)